mu-semtech/mu-cl-resources/README.md

 #### Wiring the delta-notifier, mu-cache, and mu-cl-resources

-In the following setup we assume a few names.  `resource` is the name for the mu-cl-resources component, `resourcecache` is the name for the mu-cl-resources cache.
+In the following setup we assume a few names.  `resourcebackend` is the name for the mu-cl-resources component, `resourcecache` is the name for the mu-cl-resources cache.
 Update the examples so they match your use-case.

 All services need to be booted up, and we need to ensure we have the naming right for our further wiring.